Rookie Companion? Start Here...

 The Boards

-The front page of TAG contains two boards: Companion Assist Leaderboard and TAG Active Reviewer Scoreboard.
-Companion Assist Leaderboard shows ten commenters with most CAPs, who are not on the TAG Active Reviewer Scoreboard and have earned CAPs within the last two calendar years.
+The front page of TAG contains two boards: Companion Assist Leaderboard and Active Reviewer Scoreboard.
+Companion Assist Leaderboard shows ten commenters with most CAPs, who are not on the Active Reviewer Scoreboard and have earned CAPs within the last two calendar years.
 The Leaderboard is updated every time new CAPs have been assigned and it is possible to fall from the Leaderboard.

 A reviewer who has stopped Active Reviewer service can begin Active Reviewer service again later.
 A reviewer is considered to have done Guest Review, when they are not Active Reviewers and they have reviewed only this one game during a gaming year.